Laughter behind closed doors sent shivers, and when explored, opened doors would not always close, no matter how hard we pushed on them.

 For me, Hotchkiss, Colorado is more than just a place on the map or a spot on the road; it’s a place of dreams and promises, where pioneer families came, built their homes and left a legacy.
 Continue reading “Finding My Way Home”→

-My great great-grandfather, David Allen, was a farmer and a rancher for most of his life.
+My great-great-grandfather, David Allen, was a farmer and a rancher for most of his life.
 My grandfather was born in Somerset County, Pennsylvania in 1810, and his parents were Philip and Nancy “Ann” Wilcox.
 By the time he was four years old, his family was living in Monroe County, Ohio.
-Continue reading “Yours, Mine and Ours – Twenty Kids!”→
+Continue reading “Yours, Mine, and Ours”→

 I was thrilled to have my degree, but I do remember happily declaring, “No more math!”